The Sporozoan Suite: An Exploration of Perception

 The Sporozoan Swarm: Activating Space

 "The Sporozoan Swarm" is a dynamic, ongoing installation.
-It's composed of torn intaglio prints, some bearing additional drawings, pinned to the wall in a free-form arrangement that activates the surrounding space, telling a visual story.
+It's composed of torn intaglio prints, or "Elements", some bearing additional drawings, pinned to the wall in a free-form arrangement that activate the surrounding space, telling a visual story.
+A very small number of Elements are used in the activation of very large spaces.
+The emptiness of the space becomes just as important to the work as The Elements that inhabit the space.
+This interplay allows me to create a micro/macrocosum and a parallel with universal constants.
 The resulting lines and masses evoke forms found in nature, creating a push and pull through light and shadow, mass and line, depth and angle.
 The pins piercing the paper hint at insect taxidermy, addiction, and the complex interplay of pain and pleasure.

 The Sporozoan Trophies: A Commentary on Value